 Full and partial scholarships are available from private donors in memory of the following honored individuals:

-- Gordon R. Dickson Memorial Scholarship (supported by the Midwestern SF community)
+- Gordon R. Dickson Memorial Scholarship: A partial scholarship supported by the Midwestern SF community when funds are available.

 Full and partial scholarships are generously supported by the following: